-Meta-meaning systems (see glossary) can become a central focus through specific forms of technological authorship.
-In this kind of work one can look at the same media "object" in different contexts and observe the work in a mindfully aware manner, noting various qualities of meaning relationality (see glossary) produced through interaction, neighbouring (see glossary)\ juxtaposition, recontextualization, and informed introspection.
+Meta-meaning systems can become a central focus through specific forms of technological authorship.
+In this kind of work one can look at the same media "object" in different contexts and observe the work in a mindfully aware manner, noting various qualities of meaning relationality produced through interaction, neighboring juxtaposition, recontextualization, and informed introspection.
 In such work, the participant observes how meanings arise and change through their interaction with a particular authored technological system.
+This has been a central strategy in much of my interactive media work over the past 20 years, in particular in The World Generator mentioned below.